ekloneleuterio/text-classification/docs/about.md

 ## Objective
 * This stack is focused on the template for the first steps using tensorflow development.
+* This is stack will load a tensorflow code that is ready to start your deep learning text classification project with needed steps.
+* This project is focused on text classification.
+It can be used to determine with some phrase is related to one subject or another.
+In this example, we are using movies rating to classificate as "positive" or "negative" review.
+Adapt as you need.

 ## Prerequisites
 - Programming Language: Python :snake: